Hello. My name is Cheryl Rickman.

 And, a decade after my first self-help book was self-published, I've written a brand-new version called YOU CAN FLOURISH, a workbook to help you thrive.
 Published by Vie (Summersdale) in February 2023.

-I'm also super-excited to announce that I've been working with three inspirational England Lionesses - ELLA TOONE, GEORGIA STANWAY and NIKITA PARRIS on a book called THREE LIONESSES: Find your team, build self-belief and embrace your inner Lioness (available to pre-order now).
+I'm also super-excited to announce that I've been working with three inspirational England Lionesses - ELLA TOONE, GEORGIA STANWAY and NIKITA PARRIS on a book called THREE LIONESSES: Find your team, build self-belief and embrace your inner Lioness (out now).

 After 18 years as an author and ghostwriter of business and self-help books, I now focus on writing books which help people fret less and flourish more.